mixmastamyk/tconf/readme.rst

 Some configuration sources are limited (in a good way)† in that they return option values only as strings.
-For example, the environment, strict yaml, and ``.ini`` files have string-only values.
+For example, the environment, strict-yaml, and ``.ini`` files have string-only values.
 However, our app is likely to need real types, such as integers, booleans, or lists of strings, etc.
 What to do?

 Under TC,
-the types of option values are assumed to be the same type as their default values, which are defined in Python.
+the types of option values are required to be the same type as their schema defaults, as defined in Python.
-Remember, defaults are found from the last class/module/object passed as a source, the ``AppDefaults`` object as seen in the example above.
+Remember, defaults are found from the last class/module/object passed as a source, the ``AppSchema`` object as seen in the example above.
-Think of your ``AppDefaults`` as a schema for configuration data.

 The default value types may be annotated, otherwise the given default will be inspected for its type as a fallback.